 That’s a sizeable reward!

 This newspaper helped me out with General Prices for goods and services in Raleigh.
 If I'm reading this correctly, pork is $5.50 a pound.
-Thus, the reward is equivalent to 13 pounds of pork.
-Or 75 bushels of flax seed, or 16 pounds of flour.
+Thus, the reward is equivalent to 13 pounds of pork, 75 bushels of flax seed, or 16 pounds of flour.

 In Wilmington, this reward would be equivalent to 2,500 pounds of rice.

-If you looked at a food storage calculator, 20 pounds of flour (among other things) is what one person needs for a year.
+If you look at a food storage calculator, 20 pounds of flour (among other things) is what one person needs for a year.
 Our 175 pounds of wheat.
-But if your staple crop is rice, you would have 2500 pounds of it and that could feed many people.
+But if your staple crop is rice, you would have 2500 pounds of it, which could feed many people.

-Since slavery is a sensitive subject, we might leave off on this comparison.
-Let me know if you think it would add to or take away from the story.
+Since slavery is a sensitive subject, we might skip this comparison.
+Let me know if you think it would add to or subtract from the story.

 Understand Distances

-Another easy story enhancement is discussing distances between Hertford, North Carolina and the ultimate destination in Florida.
-Then we can insert how many miles into the likely journey that these slaves escaped.
+Another easy story enhancement is discussing the distances between Hertford, North Carolina, and the ultimate destination in Florida.
+Then, we can insert how many miles into the likely journey that these slaves escaped.

-The story mentions that two slave owners were of Hertford, North Carolina.
-So they journey likely started there.
+The story mentions that two slave owners were from Hertford, North Carolina, so their journey likely started there.

-We should calculate the distance from Hertford to Fayetteville, North Carolina, where the slaves made their escape.
+We should calculate the distance from Hertford to Fayetteville, North Carolina, where the slaves escaped.

-The article mentions traveling along the a specific Road in South Carolina, and the notice author intending to to go August, Georgia and then on to Marianna, Florida.
-All totaled, the journey, if successfully completed, would take Mr. Barkley and the slaves 750 miles.
+The article mentions traveling along a specific Road in South Carolina, and the notice author intends to go to August, Georgia, and then on to Marianna, Florida.
+All totaled the journey, if successfully completed, would take Mr. Barkley and the slaves 750 miles.

-Now, a horse-draw vehicle, on average could travel 10-30 miles per day depending on condition of available roads, weather, the condition of the horse or oxen, and the weight of the carriage. .
+Now, a horse-drawn vehicle, could travel 10-30 miles per day on average depending on the condition of available roads, weather, the condition of the horse or oxen, and the weight of the carriage.

-Now, Mr. Briton said the men escaped 15 miles from Fayette, but didn’t specify if this was northeast or southwest, so we’re going to leave that detail out to keep the story tight.
+Mr. Briton said the men escaped 15 miles from Fayette but didn’t specify if this was northeast or southwest, so we’ll leave that detail out to keep the story tight.
 If you add the article beside the text, your reader can do their own speculation.

-On 28th February, 1940, three enslaved men escaped from Briton Barkley outside of Fayetteville, North Carolina.
+On 28 February 1940, three enslaved men escaped from Briton Barkley outside of Fayetteville, North Carolina.
 Briton was traveling to Florida using the road to Cheraw, South Carolina.
-The escaped happened twelve days into a fifty day journey by horse-drawn wagon.
+The escape happened twelve days into a fifty-day journey by horse-drawn wagon.

 Barkley offered a $75 dollar reward for the apprehension and holding of the three men.
 The reward is equivalent to $2,200 today.*